 Additionally, purine biosynthesis is regulated in the branch pathways from IMP to AMP and GMP.
 The accumulation of excess ATP leads to accelerated synthesis of GMP, and excess GTP leads to accelerated synthesis of AMP.back to the top

-Catabolism of the purine nucleotides leads ultimately to the production of uric acid which is insoluble and is excreted in the urine as sodium urate crystals.
+Catabolism of the purine nucleotides (both ribonucleotides and deoxyribonucleotides) leads ultimately to the production of uric acid which is insoluble and is excreted in the urine as sodium urate crystals.

 The synthesis of nucleotides from the purine bases and purine nucleosides takes place in a series of steps known as the salvage pathways.
-The free purine bases, adenine, guanine, and hypoxanthine, can be reconverted to their corresponding nucleotides by phosphoribosylation.
+The free purine bases, adenine, guanine, and hypoxanthine, can be reconverted to their corresponding nucleotides by phosphoribosylation where PRPP, like in the de novo synthesis pathway, serves as the activated form of ribose-5-phosphate.
 Two key transferase enzymes are involved in the salvage of purines: adenosine phosphoribosyltransferase (APRT), which catalyzes the following reaction:

 and hypoxanthine-guanine phosphoribosyltransferase (HGPRT), which catalyzes the following reactions: